 What can you tell us about Perfume of Love?

 Christophe: I still remember when we began development with the intent to release it on Valentine’s Day.
-It was the second week of January 2020, and we barely scratched the surface with it!
+It was the second week of January 2020, and we barely scratched the surface of it!

 Harouna: I think the biggest challenge was the length of the chapters themselves.
 Keeping players engaged for over three hours during chapter sessions is extremely difficult, but it was great to see that it was manageable as long as you have great stories to tell, with engaging characters to breathe life into it.